SublimeText/AdvancedNewFile/README.md

 ## Settings
 `alias`:

 A dictionary that contains a set of aliases tied to a directory.
 For each entry, the key represents the alias name and the value represents the path.
-Paths should be absolute.
-In addition, that paths specified should match the system style paths.
-For example, a Windows systems should have a path similar to `C:\\Users\\username\\Desktop` *nix systems should have paths similar to `/home/username/desktop`.
-Rather than an absolute path, you may also specify your alias from your home directory, by beginning your alias path with `~/`
+Paths may be either absolute or relative.
+For absolute paths, use your system specific style (e.g. Windows `C:\\Users\\username\\Desktop`, *nix `/home/username/desktop/`.
+Relative paths are created from the location of the current view.
+If the current view does not exists on disk, then the base of the relative path is the home directory.
+You may also specify your alias from your home directory, by beginning your alias path with `~/`

 `default_initial`: